 Sleep loss has a profound effect on the hippocampus, a part of the brain strongly associated with spatial memory and spatial processing.
 A series of experiments with mazes found that sleep-deprived college students had an unusually hard time navigating through new environments and recalling places they had already been.
 As a new dad, you probably won’t be leaving your house too much, but make sure you know the floorplan cold before your new tenant arrives.

-Find yourself ready to weep banging your knee on the kitchen counter?
+Bang your knee on the kitchen counter and find yourself ready to weep?
 A 2013 Korean study found that sleep-deprived subjects were twice as sensitive to physical pain as their healthy counterparts.
 Turns out having a baby makes you into one.

 You’ll Crave Serious Snacks